 8. Eat Crawfish in Lafayette...and Cajun Gumbo, and Boudin, and...

-We were pleasantly surprised at the food scene in Lafayette.
+To say we were pleasantly surprised at the food scene in Lafayette is a huge understatement.
+In fact, Lafayette certainly ranks up there as one of the top food destinations in America!
 Not that we didn't expect great food -- we just didn't expect so many great variations on the Cajun theme, nor the new and modern twists that local Chefs are creating.
 Before our visit, my only knowledge of local food in Lafayette was crawfish and gumbo.
-But after eating so many variations on the theme, I can tell you there's no one thing called gumbo, or étouffée (Aay-too-FAY), or Lafayette's famous pork and rice sausage known as boudin (pronounced boo-DAN).
+But after eating so many good variations, I can tell you there's no one thing called gumbo, or étouffée (Aay-too-FAY), or Lafayette's famous pork and rice sausage known as boudin (pronounced boo-DAN).
 Sure, there are several integral ingredients that go into a traditional Acadiana gumbo like the "trinity" (sautéed onions, celery, and green bell pepper) and filé (pronounced (FEE-lay, which is ground sassafras leaves).
 Everyone here will also tell you that the flavor is all about how you cook the roux.
 But there are as many variations as there are parents and grandparents who made it before, especially with boudin.
 Everyone adds their own special touch, ingredient, or technique.
 And it's all good.
 So take your time and try as many as you can.

 What we especially loved about Lafayette is their simple plate lunches.
 Haven't heard that term before (or in the last 50 years)?
 It's actually a throwback to a time when working-class Americans needed a cheap and filling meal.
 But the plate lunch thankfully never left Lafayette, and today you can find good ones all around town, along with a story or two from the local sitting on the stool next to you.